 From 1 April 2017 new rateable values come into force across England.
 If you believe your rateable value is incorrect or want to discuss the valuation further please contact the Valuation Office Agency on 03000 501501 or via email on email@example.com (website www.gov.uk/voa).

 Properties who see large increases in rateable value as a result of the revaluation will benefit from the Government’s Transitional Relief Scheme to reduce the amount payable, therefore limiting the initial impact of the increase.
 To fund this scheme limits are also placed on those seeing large reductions on rateable value.
-Details of the 2017 Transitional Relief Scheme will be posted once the regulations are passed.
+Details of the 2017 Transitional Relief Scheme can be viewed here.
 NB: you do not need to apply for Transitional Relief, if your property qualifies for Transitional Relief it will be awarded automatically.

 Do you only occupy one business property?
 Is your 2017 List rateable value below 15,000?
 You may be entitled to Small Business Rates Relief – for more information click here

 Would you prefer to receive your Business Rates bill electronically?
 Register for OpenAshfield, click here